sciZer0/7/a/README.md

-# Fundamental Errors in Science and New Discoveries Changing All Science:<br>
+Fundamental Errors in Science and New Discoveries Changing All Science:<br>
 <br>
+New Formula for Force<br>
+New Formula for Work<br>
+New Formula for Energy<br>
+New Formula for Power<br>
+---

 <b>Table of Contents</b>